 - Veterinary anatomy and physiology

 - Cellular biology

 - Animal pathology

-A 4-year degree in veterinary science can prepare students for research careers with biomedical and hospital laboratories, as well as vet school preparation.
+Meanwhile, a 4-year degree in veterinary science can provide the training needed for research careers with biomedical and hospital laboratories, as well as vet school preparation.
 Careers in the agricultural and food processing industries are also available.
 Job titles might include clinical laboratory technician, animal scientist, animal nutritionist, and health inspector.

 Continuing Education and Licensing Information